kamigaito/seq2seq-baseline-dynet/README.md

 # seq2seq-baseline-dynet
+seq2seq-baseline-dynet is an implementation of sequence-to-sequence with neural network model.
+This implementation is based on clab/dynet.
-Following models are implemented on clab/dynet.
+Following models are implemented:
-Luong et al., EMNLP2015
+* Luong et al., EMNLP2015
-Chen et al., arXiv:1607.01628
+* Chen et al., arXiv:1607.01628
-Senrich et al., arXiv:1606.02892
+* Senrich et al., arXiv:1606.02892